AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-The synod at Rimini, 359 AD, affirmed that Christ "descended to the lower parts of the earth, and disposed matters there, at the sight of whom the door-keepers trembled --- and at the last day he will come in his Father\'s glory to render to every one according to his deeds."
+The synod at Rimini, 359 AD, affirmed that Christ "descended to the lower parts of the earth, and disposed matters there, at the sight of whom the door-keepers trembled --- and at the last day he will come in his Father's glory to render to every one according to his deeds."
 This declaration opens the gates of mercy by recognizing the proclamation of the Gospel to the dead, and, as it was believed that when Christ preached in Hades the doors were opened and all those in ward were